-Purpose: Autumdale conforms with the purpose of the AR-1 code in as much as it is a low-density residential community that protects water resources, watersheds, forest area and scenic views.
+Purpose: Turnberry conforms with the purpose of the AR-1 code in as much as it is a low-density residential community that protects water resources, watersheds, forest area and scenic views.
 Specific design elements include:

-- Recreation facilities including a pool and bathhouse are provided. - Sidewalks and a connection to the multi modal path are provided. - Lots are not located within wetland areas. - There are no wellhead protection areas on the property. - The site is within the fair groundwater recharge area.
+- Recreation facilities including a pool and bathhouse are provided. - Sidewalks and a connection to the multi modal path are provided. - No wetlands are impacted. - There are no wellhead protection areas on the property. - The site is within the fair groundwater recharge area. - A walking trail.